efuzy/efuzy/docs/src/pages/start/how-to-use-vue.md

 ### Self-Closing Tags

 ::: danger
-Do NOT use self-closing tag form when you are using **Quasar UMD version**.
+Do NOT use self-closing tag form when you are using **Efuzy UMD version**.
 Your browser is interpreting the HTML before Vue parses your DOM elements, so your HTML syntax must be correct.
 Unknown tags (like Vue components) cannot be self-closing because your browser will interpret those as if you are opening a tag but never closing it.
 :::

-Some Quasar components do not need you to include HTML content inside of them.
+Some Efuzy components do not need you to include HTML content inside of them.
 In this case, you can use them as self-closing tags.
 One example with QIcon below:

 ```html
 <q-icon name="cloud" />